MinterTeam/minter-go-node/docs/api.rst

 Minter Node API is based on JSON format.
 JSON is a lightweight data-interchange format.
 It can represent numbers, strings, ordered sequences of values, and collections of name/value pairs.

-If request is successful, Minter Node API will respond with ``result`` key and code equal to zero.
-Otherwise, it will respond with non-zero code and key ``log`` with error description.

 Status
 ^^^^^^